purpledalek/SimplePiStats/readme.md

 ## Please ensure you are using Raspbian Bookworm for the internet speed test to work

+## New features!
+- The ability to display Docker container information and control containers the same way as systemd services

 ## How to install/update
 Simply change directory (`cd`) into the directory where you want to store SimplePiStats, then run the following command: